SiyabongaMat/Chelsea/README.md

 * Alert to display for when the user clicks on an article to save

 ![savesPage](https://user-images.githubusercontent.com/79463249/110474421-50206380-80e8-11eb-8550-5c70fd938915.png)
-* Display of content in saves page after it has been appended to saves page
+* Displayed content in the saves page after it has been appended to saves page